EN-IH-WDPT-JUN21/kat-wasik-Midterm-Project-Banking-System/README.md

 4. Use Basic Auth to test the application in Postman.
 Use username ```admin``` and password ```password``` to get access as the admin.
 5. If you'd like to test the application with a few objects already created uncomment Initializing Bean ```populateDatabase()``` in ```BankingSystemApplication.java``` file and restart the application.

+## Functionality

+On the application startup the Admin account gets created.
+The Admin can then create new Addresses, Account Holders and Accounts.

+The system have 2 types of accounts: Checking Accounts and Student Checking Accounts.
+While a new account is created by the Admin, the Primary (Account) Owner's age is evaluated.
+If the Primary Owner is less than 24, a Student Checking Account is created.
+Otherwise a regular Checking Account is created.
+The default status for newly created Account is ACTIVE, but can be later changed to FROZEN by the Admin.

+Account Holders that are Primary or Secondary Owners of the Accounts can transfer money to other Accounts.
+Transactions are successfully added if there are sufficient funds and the Sender Account is not FROZEN.
+If, after the transaction, the Sender Account's balance drops below the minimum balance (default value 250), penalty fee gets deducted (not applicable to Student Checking Accounts).

 ## Endpoints

 ### Address